 I want to have the slide milled for a miniature red dot, but haven’t settled on which one yet.
 I wanted to do the ACRO, but Primary Machine informed me that there isn’t enough room on the slide to install the ACRO and keep the rear sight.

 I am aware that the trigger return spring is a known weak point on this pistol, and folks expect to replace them every 10,000 trigger pulls.
-Cajun Gun Works makes their own higher quality version reported to be much better, and has gone past 70,000 cycles in some places.
+Cajun Gun Works makes their own higher quality version reported to be much better, and has gone past 70,000 cycles in some cases.

 With all of this said, would I suggest you buy a P07 for yourself?
 As of this writing, I have zero plans to replace this gun as my “one pistol.”
 It’s served me very well for the last year, and I think it’s only getting better with time.